marpies/coding-auto-layout/README.md

 ## Feedback

-Should you find any issues with the code presented in the series, unclear information or want to discuss some of the topics further, please do <a href="../contact">get in touch</a>!
+Should you find any issues with the code presented in the series, unclear information or want to discuss some of the topics further, please do <a href="https://marpies.com/contact" target="_blank">get in touch</a>!